namanbhandari123/azure104-learning/README.md

-elcome to my learning journal for the **Microsoft Azure Administrator (AZ-104)** certification.
+Welcome to my learning journal for the **Microsoft Azure Administrator (AZ-104)** certification.
 This repo documents my hands-on labs, PowerShell scripts, notes, and key takeaways as I prepare for the exam.

 ## 🎯 Goals
 - Master core Azure services and administration